 Plus, wherever we have both native Ting CDMA and GSM network coverage (and phone numbers available), you can move your number from a CDMA device to a compatible GSM SIM/device or vice versa.

-On all domestic services, Ting service costs the same whether you're using the CDMA or the GSM network.
+On all domestic and roaming services, Ting service costs the same whether you're using the CDMA or the GSM network.
 You pay the same $6 plus taxes for each active line/device on your account, regardless of whether it's a CDMA or a GSM line.

 We are able to offer Wi-Fi calling on both the CDMA and GSM networks on supported devices.
 This would include iPhone 5c and higher on both networks and select Android devices.

-Pros of the CDMA Network
+Pros of the CDMA network

 Device compatibility is easier to figure out - With very few exceptions, as long as your CDMA device can make the leap to Ting, then you can expect it to have all of its functionality (voice, text, 2G, 3G, 4G and LTE data, tethering etc).
 GSM devices are a little trickier and you will need to be aware of what kind of data is supported for your device.
 A device may be compatible with Ting on the GSM network but not with full functionality.
 Our compatibility checker will let you know what kind of functionality to expect and you’ll need to decide if that works for you.